-In this post: If you want to add character to an ordinary townhouse, you’ll appreciate the story of how we transformed our modern townhouse into a French Country home.⇒
+In this post: Want to add character to an ordinary townhouse?
+Check out how we transformed our modern townhouse into a French Country home.⇒

 I live in an empty nest.